 Lymphocytes are a kind of white blood cell.
 They’re part of your immune system.
 These essential cells circulate in blood and lymph fluid.
 They defend your body by attacking at the first sign of an invasion by harmful organisms.
-Lymphocytes also play a key role in triggering other immune actions and help in building your body’s immunity through past infections and vaccinations.
+Lymphocytes also play a key role in triggering other immune actions and help build your body’s immunity through past infections and vaccinations.

-- B cells make antibodies and signaling proteins that help to flag or attack invading bacteria, viruses, and toxins.
+- B cells make antibodies and signaling proteins that help flag or attack invading bacteria, viruses, and toxins.

 - Natural killer (NK) cells contain compounds that can kill cancer tumor cells and cells infected with a virus.